 7 Characteristics of a Safe Person

-- Responsive to your feelings.
+- A safe person is responsive to your feelings.
 The quickest way to discover if you are in a relationship with a safe person is to share your thoughts or opinions.
 A safe person will typically listen and respond by taking your feelings into consideration.
 That may not be their immediate response, because we all tend to try to defend ourselves, but a safe person will overtime consider your feedback.
+They will listen to what you want or would like.

 - Admits when they are wrong.
 Ugh, I struggle sometimes to say, “I messed up.”
 It is hard to admit we made a mistake or that we should have left a situation well enough alone.
 But a healthy person is able to admit when they made a mistake AND helps to clean up the mess.
 So not only will they do the hard work of apologizing, but they will try to correct the situation.
 They won’t simply say, “I’m sorry” and leave you with the consequences.

-- Works to keep open communication and trust.
+- A safe person works to keep open communication and trust.
 A safe person should make you feel…well safe!
 You should feel like you can rely on them and trust what they are saying.
 They also understand that it may take time for you to trust them.
 I always tell my relationship groups that you should move forward in life trusting people, but don’t feel like you need to trust a person with your emotions and money until they have earned it.

 - Takes responsibility for their own emotional, mental and spiritual health.
 They have their own interests and friends.
 They want to be with you but don’t need to.
 Remember Mr. Pud.
 Bless his little heart…he demanded absolute loyalty.
 He did not like you to pay attention to other cats.
 It was exhausting, and he was just a cat!!
 At times it felt good, since we all like to be wanted and appreciated, but a relationship that is built upon this dynamic will drain you.
 A safe person will take ownership of their own self-care.
 They aren’t constantly looking to someone else to focus on them 100% of the time.

-- Encouraging of YOU.
+- A healthy person is encouraging of YOU.
 In healthy relationships, you will feel accepted for where you are right now, but also encouraged to become a better version of YOU.
 It is a fine balance.
 Some people will like you for who you are, but then feel threatened if you want to grow or try new things.
 Others tend to make you feel like you are always slightly less than.
 There needs to be both elements: acceptance in the present and joy in your future growth process.

 Examine your current relationships.
 You will probably find that you have a variety of relationships in your lives, some healthy and some perhaps not so healthy.
 Work at identifying safe people and realizing that it take many elements for a person to be healthy, not just the absence of one addiction or flaw.

-The big key is do you recognize the difference?
-And most importantly…which relationships are you giving your time and energy?
+The big key is do you recognize the difference between a healthy person and an unhealthy person!
+And most importantly…to examine which relationships are you giving your time and energy?